Shell-Company/gpt3client/README.md

 }
 ```

-This will generate a response from the OpenAi GPT-3 API.
+This will generate a response from the OpenAI GPT-3 API.